awsdocs/amazon-s3-developer-guide/doc_source/replication-add-config.md

   ...
   ```

-  If you don't add this element to the replication configuration, the replicas are owned by same AWS account that owns the source object\.
-For more information, see [Additional Replication Configuration: Changing the Replica Owner](replication-change-owner.md)\.
+  If you don't add this element to the replication configuration, the replicas are owned by the same AWS account that owns the source object\.
+For more information, see [Changing the Replica Owner](replication-change-owner.md)\.
 + You can enable S3 Replication Time Control \(S3 RTC\) in your replication configuration\.
-S3 RTC replicates most objects in seconds and 99\.99 percent of objects within 15 minutes \(backed by a Service Level Agreement\)\.
+S3 RTC replicates most objects in seconds and 99\.99 percent of objects within 15 minutes \(backed by a service level agreement\)\.
 **Note**
 Only a valid value of `<Minutes>15</Minutes>` is accepted for `EventThreshold` and `Time`\.